-- Traffic data collection in Cecil County and New Castle County.
+- Regional Intersection Counts.
 This task will include turning movement counts (vehicle volumes at identified intersections during peak morning and evening periods to ascertain overall intersection level of service ratings) and other traffic data collection, as needs are identified.
-The data collected will serve as input into the WILMAPCO Congestion Management System (CMS) and other analyses. \$4,000 is budgeted for consultant support in traffic data collection in Cecil County and \$25,000 is budgeted in New Castle County. - Roadway Travel Time runs will continue in New Castle County (funded through DelDOT) and in Cecil County.
-The travel time runs will collect travel speed and delay data on major roadways in our region and will serve as a primary input into the WILMAPCO Congestion Management System (CMS). \$18,000 is budgeted for consultant support in roadway travel time data collection in Cecil County. - Additional traffic counts will be done in Cecil County, to help analyze both current and future transportation needs.
+The data collected will serve as input into the WILMAPCO Congestion Management System (CMS) and other analyses. \$25,000 is budgeted for the counts. - Roadway Travel Time runs will continue in New Castle County (funded through DelDOT) and in Cecil County.
+The travel time runs will collect travel speed and delay data on major roadways in our region and will serve as a primary input into the WILMAPCO Congestion Management System (CMS). - Additional traffic counts will be done in Cecil County, to help analyze both current and future transportation needs.
 Specific locations will be determined as part of this task in cooperation with MDOT and Cecil County. - Travel demand data for use in planning activities such as the CMS and the long-range regional transportation plan (RTP) will be generated and maintained. - Information on pedestrian travel will be collected for use in planning and project analysis and other uses as needed.

-17.04.02 - Data Updating, Management and Acquisition
+19.04.02 - Data Updating, Management and Acquisition